clawfur/clawfur.github.io/_posts/2025-02-15-gw2-linux-issue.md

 It seems to be smooth sailing so far, no freezes or frame skips in the 1-2 hrs I've spent playing gw2.

 I consider this problem solved (for now), and I hope this post helped anyone who was dealing with the same issue.

+## Edit:

+Make sure you have the steam overlay turned on as well, it seems to help with perf too.